Higher education in the United States: Financial crises, mergers and downsizing

 Hundreds of colleges are in financial trouble and many are expected to close or merge, according to research from Ernst & Young.
 The US Department of Education publishes a monthly list of campus and learning site closings.
 Typically there are 300 to 1000 closings per year.
 Notable college closings include for-profit Corinthian Colleges (2015), ITT Technical Institute (2016), Brightwood College and Virginia College (2018).
 Private college closings include Wheelock College (2018) and Green Mountain College (2019).

 In December 2017, Moody's credit rating agency downgraded the US higher education outlook from stable to negative, "citing financial strains at both public and private four-year institutions."
 In June 2018, Moody's released data on declining college enrollments and constraints, noting that tuition pricing would suppress tuition revenue growth.

 Other businesses related to higher education have also had financial difficulties.
 In May 2019, two academic publishers, Cengage and McGraw Hill, merged.

 In 2020, higher education lost 650,000 jobs or about 13 percent of the workforce amid the COVID-19 pandemic, despite an infusion of federal funds.
 The number of US postsecondary institutions receiving Title IV funding has dropped from 7,253 in 2012–2013 to 5,916 in 2020–2021.

 Preparedness for college

-A substantial number of U.S. adults struggle with basic literacy.
-Approximately 54 percent of adults between the ages of 16 and 74 read below a sixth-grade level, equating to about 130 million individuals.

-National Assessment of Educational Progress (NAEP) Findings: In 2024, only 39% of fourth-grade students and 28% of eighth-grade students performed at or above the NAEP Proficient level in mathematics.
-These figures indicate that a majority of students lack the necessary math skills expected at their grade levels.

-Reading Proficiency: In 2025, a third of eighth graders and 40% of fourth graders did not meet the "basic" reading level, marking a historic low in reading scores.

-Low-income students enter high school with literacy skills 5 years behind high-income students.
-Further, low-income high school students are 20-26% behind high-income high school students in reading and math proficiency.

 According to the ACT, "only 1 in 5 high schoolers in the class of 2023 graduated ready to succeed in their core introductory classes in college—even though most believe they are well-prepared."